tardism/extensibella/docs/reference.md

 module introducing it.
 They are `Prove_Theorem`, `Prove_Constraint`, and `Prove_Ext_Ind`, respectively.
-Each of these takes a list of qualified names (*not* short names) for the theorems, or, in the last case, relations, to the proofs of which it is adding, and presents the user with the new cases to prove in the current module.
+Each of these takes a list of qualified names (*not* short names) for the theorems, or, in the last case, relations, for the proofs to which it is adding, and presents the user with the new cases to prove in the current module.

 ## Proof Tactics